 Having a password on our computer with Windows 10 increases the security of the data it contains, but sometimes the Windows password is easily forgotten, if you happen to encounter such a problem, you must want to remove this password and never want to set a password for your computer again.
 Therefore, we will show below how to remove the forgotten login password in Windows 10.

 To remove the login password in Windows 10 we can follow several different methods, so we will indicate the steps to perform in each of them:

 The easiest way to remove Windows 10 login password is to use a third-party software, here we recommend Windows Password Key (Windows Password Genius), which is a tool specifically designed to remove Windows password.
-It only removes the password from the user account and does not run any operation on the operating system settings and your personal files.
-The program will create a Windows password reset disk to remove your Windows 10 login password, so if you already have a password reset disk before, you can directly turn to Method 2.
+It only removes Windows 10 password from the user account and does not run any operation on the operating system settings and your personal files.
+The program will create a Windows password reset disk to reset Windows 10 password, so if you already have a password reset disk before, you can directly turn to Method 2.

 Step 1.
 Download and install Windows Password Key on an accessible computer.

 Step 2.
 Create a Windows password reset disk.

 Take USB flash drive as an example (You can also use the CD/DVD).
 Insert an empty USB flash drive to your computer, choose the USB on the software, and then click Begin Burning button to make a password reset disk.

 Step 3.
 Boot the Windows 10 computer from password reset disk.

 After the Windows password reset disk is created successfully, unplug it and insert it to the Windows 10 computer you want to remove password, restart the computer and set it boot from USB flash drive.